-Keron Morris’ practice includes assisting clients in government review of mergers, complex civil antitrust litigation, filing obligations under the Hart-Scott-Rodino Act, and counseling clients in relation to antitrust issues.
-Mr. Morris has represented clients in a variety of industries, including aerospace, health care, hospitality, and telecommunications.
+Keron Morris’ practice includes assisting clients in government review of mergers, complex civil antitrust litigation, and filing obligations under the Hart-Scott-Rodino Act.
+Mr. Morris also counsels clients on a range of antitrust and consumer protection issues.
+Mr. Morris has represented clients in a variety of industries, including aerospace, book publishing, health care, health insurance, hospitality, industrials, medical devices, oil and gas, supermarket, and telecommunications.

 Mr. Morris graduated from Harvard Law School.
-During law school, Mr. Morris served as a student attorney in the Harvard Law School Criminal Justice Institute, where he represented indigent criminal defendants.
-Mr. Morris personally handled criminal charges ranging from misdemeanors to felonies and represented clients from arrest to disposition.
+During law school, Mr. Morris served as a student attorney in the Harvard Law School Criminal Justice Institute, where he also represented indigent criminal defendants.
 Mr. Morris completed his undergraduate degree at Wake Forest University where he graduated magna cum laude.

-- AT&T Inc. in its successful $85.4 billion stock-and-cash acquisition of Time Warner Inc. After a second request and the first vertical merger trial and appeal in decades, the transaction was approved with no finding of liability.
+- AT&T in its successful $85.4 billion stock-and-cash acquisition of Time Warner Inc. After a second request and the first vertical merger trial/appeal in decades, the transaction was approved with no finding of liability.

 - District of Columbia

 - South Carolina